fernandolalanne/Practice-Project-Digital-Lab/README.md

 ## Analysis/interpretation

-- From our analysis we found that there is no obvious correlation between the COVID-19 pandemics and the global economy.

 - Country selection

 We selected countries that represent the diversity of the different continents, taking into account how their economy originally is and how they were impacted by the pandemic.
 We had for each continent 3 or 4 groups of countries with similarities, and we decided to select only 1 from each group base on the amount of data available for the features we want to analyse.